GerardoSGG/Administrador_citas/README.md

 This project consist in a appointments administrator in a hospital developed with react in a course taken by me about React.

 ### Functions
-In this web aplicattion you can:
+In this web applicattion you can:
-#Create new appointments
+# Create new appointments
-#see te appointments existing implement Local Storage
+# see te appointments existing implement Local Storage
-#Delete a appointments
+# Delete a appointments
-### Link to see the web aplication working
+### Link to see the web application working
 https://gerardosgg.github.io/Administrador_citas/